 To protect others, keep your child at home and inform school as soon as possible.

-If your child takes ill when at school with suspected COVID 19 they will be isolated in the Group Room until a parent can arrive to take them home.
+If your child takes ill when at school with suspected COVID 19 they will be isolated in the summerhouse until a parent can arrive to take them home.
 Parents will then be expected to follow government self-isolation guidance and seek a test to ascertain a diagnosis.
-What if there are confirmed cases of COVID 19

-Unfortunately, parents will not be able to speak to teachers in person or call into the school office (it only has the capacity for one person at a time).
+In order to reduce the number of contacts that children and staff have with others, parents will still not be able to speak to teachers in person or call into the school office (it only has the capacity for one person at a time).
 We ask that parents phone, email our use Class Dojo message facility if they wish to contact school.

 We have put extensive measures in place to make is both safe and enjoyable for pupils returning to school.
 If you have an queries please contact me at email@example.com